zackad/phpunit-entity-tester/README.md

 1. calls and tests the adder method with the first value
 2. try to remove the second value (that is not in collection yet)
 3. calls and tests the adder method with the second value
-4. try to add again the first value (to tetunique constraint)
+4. try to add again the first value (to the unique constraint)
 5. try to remove the first value
 6. add again the first value (to obtain a collection with the first and the second value in it)

-This method uses the following three methods that you can also use separatly.
+This method uses the following three methods that you can also use separately.

 ##### Test Adder
 You can also only test the adder method like that :